woset-workshop/woset-workshop.github.io/README.md

 * **Please reference your open-source repository!**

 ### Work in Progress Submissions (< 1 page abstract):
-* Work in progress video in lieu of a traditional poster session
-* No paper submission required, abstract and video only!
+* No paper submission required, abstract only!
-* Video will be put on WOSET site if accepted.
+* Participation in interactive virtual poster session.
 * **Please reference your open-source repository!**

 ### Prizes: